DaveyJH/ci-portfolio-two/README.md

 #### Typography

-The font used for the site are [Orbitron](https://fonts.google.com/specimen/Orbitron) and [Rajdhani](https://fonts.google.com/specimen/Rajdhani) from google fonts.
+The fonts used for the site are [Orbitron](https://fonts.google.com/specimen/Orbitron) and [Rajdhani](https://fonts.google.com/specimen/Rajdhani) from google fonts.
 Orbitron has been chosen as it has a geometric look that lends itself well to the